Gold Coast (Bundall)

 Our Members and Friends receive our popular triannual ArtsNational Gold Coast Newsletter (click here) and monthly updates from the Chairman through “Keeping in Touch”.

 ArtsNational Gold Coast has a 22 year successful history (click here) on the Gold Coast providing intellectual and social interaction for its 200+ members.
-Members also help to support young artists in our region by raising funds to support our Young Arts Programmes.
+Members also help to support young artists in our region by raising funds to support our Young Arts Programs.

 We are a not-for-profit volunteer organisation and encourage those interested to join our organising committee.